mworion/MountWizzard4/README.rst

 =============

-Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu 18.04 and 20.04 tested).
+Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on

+- Windows: Windows7 (untested), Windows10, Windows11
+- OSx: Mojave, Catalina, Bigsur, Monterey
+- Linux: Ubuntu 18.04, Ubuntu 20.04, Mate 18.04, Mate 20.04, Debian 10 (Astroberry)

 As a python application, it should run in all environments supporting python 3.7-3.9 and PyQt5 as a GUI framework.

 Please check these pages for some hints to your installation: